Top 5 bakeries in Barcelona

-Forn Mistral is located right in the heart of Barcelona.
+Forn Mistral is located right in the heart of Barcelona, next to Plaza Universitat since 1879.
+Run since 1977 by the 5th generation of the Bertran family under the name of Mistral, from other places in Barcelona and Badalona.
 They offer a wide selection of both savory and sweet pastries.
 You can stop by to stock up on some fresh bread as well as enjoy breakfast or an afternoon snack inside.
-There are a few places to sit, and the menu even includes beverages such as coffee and hot chocolate to enjoy together with tender croissant.
+There are a few places to sit, and the menu even includes beverages such as coffee and hot chocolate to enjoy together with a tender croissant.

 Ronda de Sant Antoni, 96, 08001 Barcelona